 On one particular day, before I entered the elevator to go to my son's appointment, I saw two parents pushing a child in a wheelchair that had obviously lost their hair from chemotherapy.
 Just as the elevator doors were closing, someone pushed the button and another patient entered.
 This time a boy on a stretcher entered with his mother and his personal nurse.
 He was connected to a very large medical device.

 That was the longest elevator ride in my life.
 All I could think was, How did I ever get so lucky?
 How was my son blessed with a disease that was manageable?
-That enabled him to live a full, normal life?
-I was numb because for days I was so upset that my child had diabetes.
-The harsh reality of this was realizing that we had won the lottery.
+Or at least seemed manageable.
+One that enabled him to live a full, normal life?
+I was numb because for days I was so upset that my child had Type 1 Diabetes.
+As difficult as this disease can be, the harsh reality of this was realizing that we had won the lottery.

 This did not make me jump for joy by any means, but my heart ached for those parents and others.
 I was still coming to terms with my own situation, but I was in awe at how they were handling everything under such difficult circumstances.
 I continued to observe this throughout our visit as well as the randomness of the diseases.